AiJared/Python-RoadMap/OOP/OOP_Readme.md

 This is the ability of software to handle unexpected inputs that are not explicitly defined for its application.
 For example, if a program is expecting a positive integer(perhaps representing the price of an item) and instead it is given a negative integer, then the program should be able to revocer gracefully from this error.

+2. **Adaptability**

+Software needs to be able to evolve over time in response to changing conditions in its environment.
+That is why adaptability, also known as **evolvability** is a very important goal of object-oriented design.
+Related to this concept is **portability**, which is the ability of software to run with minimal change on different hardware and operating system platforms.
+Python has a great advantage of being portable that is why it is very efficient in writing software.